TurakhiaLab/metaWEPP/README.md

 All results can be found in the `WEPP/results/2697049` directory.
 This taxid is mapped to SARS-CoV-2, so analysis for this example is done on SARS-CoV-2.

-### <a name="real-world"></a> Example - 2 SARS-CoV-2 Dataset: Run the pipeline with real world (non simulated) data
+### <a name="real-world"></a> Example - 2: Real World Data

-This example will take our own metagenomic wastewater reads and use them as input for our analysis.
+This example will take our own metagenomic wastewater reads and use them as input for our analysis, running on our SARS-CoV-2 dataset.

 ⚠️ Note that if you've already done Example 1, you may skip steps 1 and 2 for this example.